maganvill/onetimesecret-docker/README.md

 ```

 ## Minimal
-All features except create, view, delete secrets are disabled.
+All features except create, view and delete secrets are disabled.

 This is achieved by
 - using a subsets of the routes in ```routes.example```
 - custom stripped footer in ```footer.mustache.example```
 - CSS to hide the remaining links ```main_append.css```.

+## Redis
+Data is flushed to disk every seconds if there are new secrets created.